Research title: Not going to university: Context based rationality with links to social class and rural location.

 2. An exploration, based on the lived experience of the same group of qualified young people, of the broad range of attributes valued in the labour market beyond formal qualifications and how these are influenced by social origin.

 The research questions are as follows:

-• How does the skill set of an individual relate to their career choices?
+- How does the skill set of an individual develop and change over time?

 Ramage, E. (2019).
 Career Decision Making in a Rural School.
 Journal of the National Institute for Career Education and Counselling, 42(1), 26-32.

-ENU/UWS/SDS Symposium 2019 Workshop delivered on “Career Decision Making in a Rural School”
+Edinburgh Naper University/University West of Scotland/Skills Development Scotland Symposium 2019 Workshop on “Career Decision Making in a Rural School”